Become a Member

 A vacancy in the office of President will be filled by the President-elect, who will serve the unexpired term and for the full term to which the individual was elected.

-A vacancy in the office of President-elect caused by succession to the presidency shall remain unfilled until the next President-elect takes office.
+A vacancy in the office of President-elect caused by succession of the President-elect to the presidency shall remain unfilled until the next President-elect takes office.
 If the President-elect resigns, or is otherwise unable to continue in office, the vacancy will be filled by a special election conducted in the same manner as other elections of officers.

 A vacancy in an office of Vice President at Large may be filled by the Executive Board for the remainder of the unexpired term.

 Revised: March 1999, November 2001, November 2005, September 2021, March 2022

 Members of the Executive Board of the Association shall endeavor to:

 Each year, candidates for office will be invited to attend the Executive Board meeting prior to the Annual Meeting at their own expense to observe the Board in action.

 Orientation will be provided for new Board members prior to their first Fall meeting.